 Have a foreign income source.

+a.
 Get Yourself Registered with HMRC: You have to register online via HMRC.
-The process depends upon whether you’re self-employed, a partnership company or not self-employed - you should click on the option that applies to you in the online registration form.
+The process depends upon whether you’re self-employed, a partnership company, or not self-employed, etc. - you should click on the option that applies to you in the online registration form.

+c.
 The Activation Code for Your Government Gateway Account: After the above process is complete, you will receive another letter from HMRC in the post with your activation code.
-You will need this code to complete the process of setting-up your account.
-You have to do it within the given time the code has an expiry date.
+You will need this code to complete the process of setting up your account.
+You have to do it within the given time as the code has an expiry date.

 Step-By-Step: How to Register For Self-Assessment

 If this is your very first time you are submitting a tax return, you must register for self-assessment before sending tax returns.
 You need to follow the following steps: